Pici, A Classic Tuscan Pasta

 Pici is often associated with the province of Siena in Tuscany, and it is commonly referred to as "pici senesi" or "pici all'etrusca."
 The Etruscans, an ancient civilization that inhabited central Italy before the Roman era, are believed to have influenced the development of pici.
 The Etruscans were known for their cultivation of grains and the production of handmade pasta, and their techniques and recipes likely shaped the early versions of pici.

-Pici's hand-rolling technique has been passed down through generations, with each family and community putting their own unique spin on the process.
-The method of rolling the dough by hand on wooden surfaces or boards has been preserved over time, contributing to the rustic and artisanal nature of pici pasta.
+Pici's hand-rolling technique has been passed down through generations, with each family and community putting their unique spin on the process.
+Rolling the dough by hand on wooden surfaces or boards has been preserved over time, contributing to the rustic and artisanal nature of pici pasta.

 Originally, pici was a pasta that provided sustenance and nourishment to Tuscan farmers and locals.
 Its simplicity and the use of local ingredients made it an affordable and filling meal.
 The pasta was often enjoyed during the colder months when fresh produce was scarce, providing a hearty and comforting dish.